Get

 6. Exercise Your Cat

 Just like when a cat isn’t mentally stimulated enough, a lack of exercise can lead to boredom, frustration, and more attempts to climb your curtains.
-Use teaser toys, lasers, balls, and toy mice—anything that will get your cat moving and tire them out.
+Use teaser toys, balls, and toy mice—anything that will get your cat moving and tire them out.
 Try adding a few play sessions into your daily routine—these don’t need to be long.
 Even 10 minutes at a time is perfectly fine.

 7. Replace the Curtains With Blinds

 If you’ve been considering a few décor changes anyway, now might be the time to switch up your curtains for vertical blinds.
 These are much harder for cats to get their claws into than horizontal blinds or traditional curtains.
+However, be aware that blinds could be hazardous if your cat gets stuck or trapped, especially around their neck.
+Choose cordless ones and pull them up for safety if you’re not around.

 cat looking through blinds

-Image by: ForGaby, Shutterstock
+Image Credit: ForGaby, Shutterstock

 8. Do Immediate Redirection